DannyBen/pundit_extra/README.md

 ```

 The `load_resource` filter will create the appropriate instance variable
-based onm the current action.
+based on the current action.

 The `authorize_resource` filter will call Pundit's `authorize @model` in each
 action.